Part II Lessons

 Sneak Preview

-For movement lessons to transform behavior and improve cognitive functioning, movement serves as a teacher.
-It must transcend motion used as a mere exercise or to achieve an particular action.
+For lessons to transform behavior and improve cognitive functioning, the movement has to serve as a teacher, not an exercise.
+The actions must transcend motion as merely an exercise to achieve a particular end to a synthesis of attention, action, and perception that builds awareness.

 Body Wisdom

-The body’s innate wisdom is rooted in motion, facilitating learning.
+The body’s innate wisdom is rooted in motion.
+Motion is the parent of all learning.
+Motion means life itself.
 The sequenced actions in Part II’s movement games provide physical sensations.
 These sensations reveal the symphony of perception, physical action, and cognitive functioning.
 Notice how the movement begins and ends like a melody of a song.
 Watch how the melody of motion interacts with various body parts.
 Notice how strong actions of the notes can curtail what is perceived and not perceived.

 Less in More